richardbaihe/a3t/README.md

 Our codebase support the training and evaluation for LJSpeech, VCTK, and LibriTTS.
 Currently, we only take the VCTK as an example in the README.

 ## 1. Data preprocess
-After setup ESPnet environment, go to the folder `egs2/VCTK/sedit`, and run `mlm.sh`'s step 1-5.
+After setup ESPnet environment, Please follow [`egs2/vctk/sedit/README.md`](https://github.com/richardbaihe/a3t/blob/dev_richard/egs2/vctk/sedit/README.md).

 ## 2. Inference with speech editing or new speaker TTS